Update package list

 Using Official Installer

-1. Download the PostgreSQL installer from postgresql.org
+1. Download PostgreSQL installer from postgresql.org

 2. Run the installer as administrator